 SECTION 3.
 Notice of Directors' Meeting.
 Written notice of the time and place and purpose of any special meeting of the board of directors shall be delivered to each director not less than five (5) days previous thereto, either personally or by mail, by or at the direction of the secretary, or upon a default in duty by the secretary, by the president or the directors calling the meeting.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail addressed to the director's address as it appears on the records of the Cooperative, with postage thereon prepaid.

 SECTION 4.
 Quorum.
-A majority of the board of directors shall constitute a quorum; provided, however, that if less than such majority of the directors is present at said meeting, a majority of the directors present may adjourn the meeting from time to time; and, provided, further, that the secretary shall notify any absent directors present at a meeting at which a quorum is present shall be the act of the board of directors.
+A majority of the Board of Directors appearing in person or appearing through virtual technology, shall be deemed present and shall constitute a quorum.
+Provided, however, that if less than such majority of the directors is present at said meeting, a majority of the directors present may adjourn the meeting from time to time; and, provided, further, that the secretary shall notify any absent directors of the time and place of such adjourned meeting.
+The act of a majority of the directors.